 In February 2019, the Company's Board of Directors authorized a stock repurchase program of up to \$500.0 million of our common stock.
 Repurchases may be made from time to time at management's discretion subject to certain pre-approved parameters and in accordance with all applicable securities and other laws and regulations.
 The extent to which WWE repurchases its shares, and the timing of such repurchases, will depend upon a variety of factors, including liquidity, capital needs of the business, market conditions, regulatory requirements and other corporate considerations.
 Repurchases under this program may be funded by one or a combination of existing cash balances and free cash flow.
 The stock repurchase program does not obligate the Company to repurchase any minimum dollar amount or number of shares, and may be modified, suspended or discontinued at any time.
-During the three months ended March 31, 2021, we repurchased 1.5 million shares of our common stock in the open market for an aggregate cost of \$75.0 million.
+We repurchased 431,704 and 2,265,701 shares of our common stock in the open market for an aggregate cost of \$21.9 million and \$115.6 million, respectively, during the three and nine months ended September 30, 2021.